 To give an idea of what these videos can be about, create videos introducing your business.
 Record a friendly, casual greeting with basic information about your business including what you do and for how long you’ve been in business.
 Be sure to share what areas you serve and how you stand apart from competitors.
 Consider adding personal interest information, like what got you interested in starting your business or the virtues of your business.

-Get, Respond to and Monitor Customer Reviews
+Receive, Respond to and Monitor Customer Reviews on Google My Business

 One of the most important factors of your Google My Business for your customers as well in terms of ranking factors is your customer reviews.